 - Duaa-Rahemaah Williams* – Washington Low Income Housing Alliance

 *Lived experience with homelessness

-The Steering Committee will meet monthly in 2022, starting in February.
-The goal of the 2022 meetings is to provide recommendations to the Department of Commerce on program design, including goals & priorities, for the Eviction Prevention Rental Assistance Program and project-based voucher and related services programs, measures for equitable access to and outcomes from the rent assistance program, as well as developing recommendations on subcontracting requirements for By/For organizations.
+The Steering Committee will meet monthly in 2022, starting in February 2022.
+The goal of the 2022 meetings is to provide recommendations to Commerce on program design, including goals and priorities, for the Eviction Prevention Rental Assistance Program and project-based voucher and related services programs, measures for equitable access to and outcomes from the rent assistance program, as well as developing recommendations on subcontracting requirements for By/For organizations.
 All meetings will be convened on Zoom.

 The Steering Committee met during the following times in 2021.
 The goal of the meetings was to provide recommendations to Commerce on the design of the performance metrics, which were created before Dec.
 15, 2021.